CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/extending_the_object_model.rst

 #.
 Document parameters, units, defaults, constraints, and at least one usable example in the class docstring.
 #.
 Update the User Guide when the extension changes how users construct or run a model.

-Internal helper classes should remain under ``mcdc.object_`` and should not be exported merely to make discovery work.
+Keep internal helper classes under ``mcdc.object_`` and import them explicitly in the compilation path.
-Import them explicitly in the compilation path instead.
+Export only classes that form part of the public API.

 For example, a public ``Detector`` is re-exported from the package and listed by its qualified name in the API autosummary: